Locke Cole

 Locke Cole (ロック・コール, Rokku Kōru) is a character in the 1994 video game Final Fantasy VI.
+Locke is a treasure hunter who becomes involved with the Returners, a group fighting against the Gestahlian Empire.
+He is known for his ability to steal items from enemies and for his strong sense of loyalty toward the people he cares about.
+Locke's past, including his relationship with Rachel, helps explain many of his actions and motivations throughout the game.
+He also develops a close relationship with Celes Chere as the story progresses.
+Locke has appeared in other Final Fantasy games and related media since his introduction in Final Fantasy VI.

 Appearances

 Locke Cole is a character in the 1994 Square Enix video game Final Fantasy VI, and a thief who prefers to identify as a "treasure hunter".
 He bears a personal vendetta against the Empire for assaulting his hometown, which killed his amnesiac love interest Rachel.
 Her last word is Locke's name.
 Driven by the conviction that failing Rachel led to her death, Locke seeks to protect Terra and Celes as he fights with the Returners against the Empire; Locke seeks a means of resurrecting Rachel as a way to right his greatest wrong.
 This takes him to the depths of the Phoenix Cave to acquire the "rebirth" power of the esper Phoenix.
 Although some of the treasure chests here are empty, though Locke will give the contents to the party once the dungeon is cleared.
 In the end, Rachel urges him to move on to find someone new to protect, giving Celes her blessing to watch over him before departing for the afterlife.

 He is also featured in the rhythm game Theatrhythm Final Fantasy as a subcharacter representing Final Fantasy VI.
 Locke also appears in Dissidia Final Fantasy NT, where he is voiced by Yūki Ono in Japanese and Jonathan von Mering in English.

 Locke was also one of three characters from the game featured in a tech demo for the August 1995 SIGGRAPH event showing a 3D example of Final Fantasy gameplay.
 Intended to promote the concept of a 3D Final Fantasy game, a video of the gameplay was included in demo discs of Final Fantasy VII at the 1996 Tokyo Game Show.
 Outside of video games, cards representing Locke have been produced for the Final Fantasy Trading Card Game and Magic: The Gathering.
 A keychain figure based on his chibi artwork was also produced by Bandai, as part of a series to promote the release of Final Fantasy VI.